Parsing JSON in SQL Server

 ]';

-If we need a rowset with specified column that is id and name, then we could use:
+If we need a rowset with specific columns, such as id and name, we can use the following query:

 id BIGINT '$.id',